For best experience we use GDPR compliant cookies, but we do not store any personal data – find out more

 What’s on offer?

-If you or someone you know is affected by emotional distress/mental health issues and you/ they are experiencing problems in accessing services or you/they don’t know what sort of help they can access you should contact us to attend our workshops or if you or your family needs more support, we can offer one to one casework.
+If you or someone you know is affected by emotional distress/mental health issues and you/ they are experiencing problems in accessing services, or you/they don’t know what sort of help they can access, you should contact us to attend our workshops, or if you or your family needs more support, we can offer one-to-one casework.

 Our project will provide :

-• Casework – a dedicated Somali coordinator will have a caseload to help families in mental health crisis
+• Casework – a dedicated Somali coordinator will have a caseload to help families in a mental health crisis

 • Annual EDI Competency training for professionals to better understand and meet the needs of the Somali community.
 Details of the course will be promoted on our website, social and our network nearer the time of the training.

-Please contact Mind in Harrow at info@mindinharrow.org.uk or call 020 8426 0929
+Don’t hesitate to get in touch with Mind in Harrow at info@mindinharrow.org.uk or call 020 8426 0929